Vindonissa Museum

 Roman sites

-Main road and gate – Via et Porta Praetoria
+Main street and main gate (Via et Porta Praetoria)

 The most important gateway in a military camp was the Porta Praetoria.
-The main road starting at the gate (via praetoria) lead in a straight line to the legion's headquarters (principia), the administrative and religious centre of the camp.
+The main street starting at the gate (via praetoria) lead in a straight line to the legion's headquarters (principia), the administrative and religious centre of the camp.
 The legion commander's palace (praetorium) was situated on the same road.
 When the soldiers were required to go to war, they left the camp in orderly formation through the Porta Praetoria.

 At Vindonissa, the Porta Praetoria was some 13 to 15 metres high and was built in stone by the 11th legion.
 It had two side towers that were rectangular in layout, like the North Gate, and it comprised a wooden superstructure.
 The passage through the gateway was spanned by a bridge at the height of the battlements so as to be able to deploy guards.
 The camp wall (vallum) encompassing the entire legionary camp was joined directly onto the side of the gateway.
 The camp wall was 12 Roman feet (approx. 3.6 metres) wide and reinforced at regular intervals with fortified towers.
 In front of it was a V-shaped ditch (fossa) as an obstacle to approaching enemies.